StreetEasy Lets New Yorkers Book Reservations for 2046

 Booking a reservation two decades into the future sounds like a silly premise, but when you understand the nature of New Yorkers, StreetEasy's strategy makes sense.

-This campaign acknowledges that tension and turns it into something almost ceremonial.
+This campaign acknowledges this tension and turns it into something almost ceremonial.

 Would you still want the same table in 20 years, or are you just passing through?